 Supplementary Figure 1: Example for the white rhinoceros (Ceratotherium simum) of species-specific buffer size used in the species distribution models.
 For each species, we calculated the background area buffer as the maximum distance (black line) from the centroid (blue point) to the edge (red point) of the largest continuous range (shown in green).
 Buffer size was then used to delimit the area accessible to the species through dispersal, i.e. the background area used to generate pseudo-absences.

 Supplementary Table 1: Summary of the evaluation statistics for the species distribution models.
-CBI indicates how much models discriminate from random expectations; AUC quantify the performance of models to differentiate between presences and pseudo-absences.